electronstudio/raylib-python-cffi/README.md

 **Linux (Ubuntu 16.04+): Python 3.6 - 3.8**

-We distribute a statically linked Raylib library,  install from Pypi.

-    pip3 install raylib

-## Option 2: Install from github (Raylib 3.5, Python 3.6 - 3.9, Linux, awaiting builds for other platforms)

-The version on Pypi may not always be up to date.
-If you want to test the latest version, clone the git repo and make a symlink to the `raylib` directory in your current project directory.
+If yours isn't available then pip should attempt to build from source, but this has not been tested.

-## Option 3: Build from source (Raylib 3.5, all platforms)
+## Option 2: Build from source (Raylib 3.5, all platforms)

-If you're using a platform we dont have binary builds for yet then you can either *use the dynamic binding with your own dll* or else you will have to build from source.
+If you're using a platform we don't have binary builds for yet then you can either *use the dynamic binding with your own dll* or else you will have to build from source.
 If you do build on a new platform please submit your binaries as a PR.